AustinTSchaffer/PyPI-Dependency-Graph/Readme.md

 ## TODO

-- Split the `main.py` file into discrete components.
-Currently it's a spaghetti mess.
 - Need to parallelize this process
   - Celery might be a good option for the Python process.
   - Unclear what streaming backends are supported by Celery.
 RabbitMQ might be a good option.